saurabhsm07/retail-analytics/README.md

 - Run command `docker-compose up --build -d` or any of its variant approaches to build and start the spark cluster and other services.

-- utilize make file commands for examples
+- utilize `MakeFile` commands for examples.

 ### Running Test Suite:
 N/A